hidayahrr/hidayahrr/README.md

 ## 🚀 About Me

-😃 My name is Hidayah Rizki Ramadhan, an aspiring Business Intelligence Developer and Data Engineer with extensive experiences in tech companies such as Tokopedia, CT Corp Digital, Titipaja, and CIFOR.
+😃 My name is Hidayah Rizki Ramadhan, a Business Intelligence Developer and an aspiring Data Engineer with extensive experiences in tech companies such as Tokopedia, CT Corp Digital, Titipaja, and CIFOR.

 🎓 I earned my Bachelor Degree in Business Management studies at Institut Teknologi Bandung.
 Although my background is in business, I am excited to learn other more technical fields such as business intelligence and data engineering.